Skip to Navigation Skip to Content

 Drivers of Change

-Cape Cod Commission staff identified factors around a pond and assigned a score from zero to three.
+Commission staff identified potential stressors using GIS data and our understanding of ponds.
 Factors that may have a detrimental impact on a pond were given a score of one, and factors that do not have a detrimental impact on ponds or may even help a pond to cope with a stressor, such as a centralized sewer system, were given a score of zero.
 Other more complex factors, such as the amount of impervious cover, were assigned a score on a scale.
-A list showing examples of characteristics that may impair a pond or help a pond cope with drivers of impairment is below.
+The scores were summed up, resulting in a cumulative stressor score for each pond, ranging from 2 (minimal stress) to 20 (highly stressed).

-Most Stressed Ponds Score
+Most Stressed Ponds Town Score Least Stressed Ponds Town Score

 Long Pond Yarmouth